Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Scaled weighted scoring rules

 to obtain the so-called censored likelihood score

-Since the logarithmic score is strictly proper, this scoring rule is also strictly proper.
-This scoring rule is studied in simulations and application in the next two sections.
-We also have the following theoretical result, proven in Appendix \ref{sec:appendix:proofs}.
+This is a proper scoring rule and is studied in simulations and application in the next two sections.
+We also have the following result, proven in Appendix~\ref{sec:appendix:proofs}.

 \begin{proposition} Let $\mathcal{Q}$ be a set of location-scale transformed probability measures $\Q_{\thetab}$ satisfying Assumption \ref{assumption1}.
-Then the censored likelihood score \eqref{eq:lsq} is locally tail-scale invariant on $\mathcal{Q}$, but in general not locally scale invariant. \end{proposition}
+Then the censored likelihood score in Eq. \eqref{eq:lsq} is locally tail-scale invariant on $\mathcal{Q}$, but in general not locally scale invariant. \end{proposition}